friendly/Vis-MLM-book/TaylorFrancis/book-outline.md

 - Data plots
 - Model plots
 - Diagnostic plots
+- Principles of graphic display
+  - Criteria for assessing graphs: communication goals
+  - Graphic comparison: make important comparisons easy
+  - Effect ordering: arrange factors/variable according to what is to be seen
+  - visual thinning: remove detail to focus on the main comparisons

 ## Plots of Multivariate Data

+File: `03-multivariate-plots.qmd`

 This chapter introduces a toolbox of basic graphical methods for visualizing multivariate datasets.
 It starts with some simple techniques to enhance the basic scatterplot with annotations such as fitted lines, curves and data ellipses to summarize the relation between two variables.